 Workflows

 Build multi-step automations on a drag-and-drop canvas — or describe what you want and let the AI assistant generate the graph for you.
-A workflow is a DAG of typed nodes (tool calls, AI prompts, conditions, loops, approval gates, sandboxed Python, and more) that passes data node-to-node.
+Each step passes its output to the next.
 Run it instantly, invoke it as a !command, or put it on a schedule.
-Human-in-the-loop nodes suspend the run until someone responds, so approvals and manual input are first-class.
+Approval and prompt steps pause the run until someone responds, so human checkpoints are built in.

 Key capabilities

-• 17 node types including Tool, AI Prompt, Condition, Transform, Loop, Filter, Delay, Notification, Script, Sub-workflow, Parallel Fork/Join, and Error Handler
+• 17 step types including Tool, AI Prompt, Condition, Transform, Loop, Filter, Delay, Notification, Script, Sub-workflow, Parallel Fork/Join, and Error Handler

-• Approval gate and Prompt nodes that suspend the run for human approval or input, then resume from where they left off
+• Approval and Prompt steps that pause the run for human approval or input, then resume from where they left off

 • Visibility scoping per workflow — private, business-wide, or firm-wide — plus read-only built-in system workflows

-• Dry-run test mode using live read-only tools and AI-mocked outputs for any write operation
+• Dry-run test mode using live read-only tools and mocked outputs for any write operation

 • Per-workflow guardrails: max cost (USD), max duration, and an error policy (fail / pause / retry / skip)